Revision 03-3; Effective April 1, 2003

 The following vehicles are exempt even when the vehicle is temporarily not in use:

-• vehicles necessary for long-distance travel for employment such as the vehicle of a traveling salesperson or of a migrant farm worker who is following the migrant stream (this does not include daily commuting);
+- vehicles necessary for long-distance travel for employment such as the vehicle of a traveling salesperson or of a migrant farm worker who is following the migrant stream which does not include daily commuting;

-• vehicles necessary to carry fuel for heating or water when it is anticipated to be the primary source of fuel or water for the household during the certification period.
-Examples of situations in which a vehicle may be exempt because it is necessary to carry the household's primary source of water or fuel for heating include the following:
+- vehicles necessary to carry fuel for heating or water when it is anticipated to be the primary source of fuel or water for the household during the certification period.

 The vehicle exemption remains in effect until the above criteria no longer exist.
 The vehicle exemption also remains in effect for:

-• any licensed vehicle with equity value less than or equal to $1,500;
+- any licensed vehicle with equity value $1,500 or less;

-• one vehicle with an FMV less than $4,650 for each adult household member, regardless of how the vehicle is used*; and
+- one vehicle with a Fair Market Value (FMV) less than $8,700 for each adult household member, regardless of how the vehicle is used*; and

-• any other licensed vehicle with an FMV less than $4,650 that a minor (under age 18) drives to work, training, school, or to seek employment*.
+- any other licensed vehicle with an FMV less than $8,700 that a person under 18 drives to work, training, school or to seek employment.*

 *This also applies to any person who is an ineligible alien or disqualified member of the SNAP household.
-The FMV of each vehicle in excess of $4,650 is counted as a resource.
+The FMV of each vehicle over of $8,700 is counted as a resource.

-Up to $15,000 of the FMV for the highest valued countable vehicle is exempt.
-The FMV in excess of $15,000 is counted as a resource.
+Up to $22,500 of the FMV for the highest valued countable vehicle is exempt.
+The FMV over $22,500 is counted as a resource.

 TANF, Children on TP 32 and Children on TP 56

 Vehicles with an FMV of less than $4,650 are excluded, regardless of the number of vehicles owned by a TANF-certified or disqualified household member.
-The FMV in excess of $4,650 counts toward the household's resource limit.
+The FMV over $4,650 counts toward the household's resource limit.

 A—1238.1 Solely Owned Vehicles